tulustul/Civi-Orbis/wiki/gdd.md

 ## Barbarians

-- Barbarians reside in encampments which spawn randomly in no mans land.
+- Barbarians reside in encampments which spawn randomly in no man's land.
-- Barbarian units spawn in the encampments and they belong to this specific encampent.
+- Barbarian units spawn in the encampments and they belong to this specific encampment.
 - Each encampment belongs to a tribe.
 - (?)
 Encampments work like a mini-civilizations.
 They train units, can be in a war or peace state with other encampments or civilizations.
-- When encampment lives for long enough and it has a contact with a civilization then it can progress into a city and play as a new player.
+- When encampment lives for long enough and it has contact with civilization then it can progress into a city and play as a new player.
 - Barbarians cannot occupy cities, they can only sack them.

 # The beginning of the game

-Defining the number of civilizations at the start of the game, like in the Civ games, is highly artficial and makes the game predictable. `Civi Orbis` takes another approach.
+Defining the number of civilizations at the start of the game, like in the Civ games, is highly artificial and makes the game predictable. `Civi Orbis` takes another approach.

 - The player can set "civilization density" at the map creation phase.
 - The game starts only with the settler which can found an encampment.
 - In the encampment, which basically is a city with a size of 0, the player can train units and construct buildings.
+- TODO